Register/Renew a Boat

 - Homemade Vessels (Never Before Registered)

 - Require a HIN number.
 If no HIN Number, then a DNR HIN inspection is required before the HIN will be issued.
+Only the builder may request a HIN and register the vessel.
+Homemade vessels cannot be transferred or sold.

 A Bill of Sale (BOS) for a boat must have adequate information to positively link the BOS to the boat, similar to the example WRD BOS.